rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 - **Tools required:** Online email access

-See [Cloud Office Terms](/how-to/cloud-office-terms/) for definitions of the above criteria.
+See [Cloud Office support terminology](/how-to/cloud-office-support-terminology/) for definitions of the above criteria.

 ### Verify email delivery

-Emails do not deliver for a variety of reasons.
-In the event that an incoming or outgoing message was not delivered try these steps to narrow down what might have happened to the message.
+Emails might not deliver for a multitude of reasons.
+Try these suggestions to narrow down what might have happened to the message.

 #### Incoming message delivery
 If an incoming message never arrived, try the following steps: